jbalmert/tdd-feedback/README.md

 **sendsXWinsIfAnySolutionMatches** There should be one or zero solutions that match.
 I've introduced a Set<Solution> to represent the valid solutions for the game.
 To evaluate, the set of moves sent in is sent to each Solution to see if there is a match.
 If so, the xWins event is triggered.
 Otherwise, nothing happens.
 This implementation is slightly clumsier than the rest of my code.
 I suspect it could be simplified with an abstraction to hide the Set<Solution>.
 I added the Solutions object to hide the Set<Solution> operations.
 This has cleaned up the implementation somewhat.

+## Unit test of Solutions
+The Solutions object exists to iterate over all the Solution objects and determine if there is a match to the curent set of Squares.